Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 \subsection{Defining blocks}

 Here we introduce the concept of \textit{Blocks}.
-Blocks $B_i$ is a set of spiders that being hosted by the same agent. $B({V}) = B_k$ denote the block spider $V$ belongs to block $B_k$.
+Blocks $B_i$ are a set of spiders that are hosted by the same agent. $B({V}) = B_k$ denote the block spider $V$ belongs to block $B_k$.
 For simplicity, we define $B_i-1$ = $B_{i-1}$.

-\JohnW{ \begin{definition}[Spider depth] For a given quantum algorithm represented in ZX-Diagram $G(E_N,E_H,V)$, let $d_G(V_1,V_2)$ denote the distance of $V_1$ and $V_2$ in graph $G$, $V_o$ denotes all output spiders.
+\begin{definition}[Spider depth] For a given quantum algorithm represented in ZX-Diagram $G(E_N,E_H,V)$, let $d_G(V_1,V_2)$ denote the distance of $V_1$ and $V_2$ in graph $G$, $V_o$ denotes all output spiders.
 Define \text{depth} of the spider $V_i$ in the graph $G$ as

-\end{definition} }
+\end{definition}

 \begin{definition}[Blocks initialization] Define the block as a set of spiders, and spider $V_i$ belongs to block $B(V_i)$, given by

 where

 \end{definition}